idewcomputing/cxd-activities/template.md

 ## Instructions
 Situated Learning Activity Instructions (~3-5 minute video and written outline)

-## Deliverable
+## Deliverables
-Define a standard deliverable and an advanced deliverable
+Define a standard deliverable and an advanced deliverable...

 ## Rubric
+Provide a basic rubric for each deliverable...